cheuklau/insight-zone-defense/README.md

 ### Monitor with Prometheus

 We can go to the Prometheus dashboard at `<Prometheus-IP>:9090` or the Grafana dashboard at `<Prometheus-IP>:3000`.
-Node Exporter is installed and runnin gon the Flask servers and the Prometheus server is continuously scraping them for data.
+Node Exporter is installed and running on the Flask servers and the Prometheus server is continuously scraping them for data.
 Grafana is reading the data sent to Prometheus and displaying them in more elegant dashboards.
 A default dashboard has been provided in this repo to display the CPU usage as a function of time across the used availability zones.

 ## Conclusion